BrunoVandekerkhove/q2a-hide-category/README.md

-Expandable Question Lists for Question2Answer
+Hide Category Plugin for Question2Answer
 =================================================

 This is a small plugin for [Question2Answer](http://www.question2answer.org).
-It removes a particular category from the activity page.
+It excludes a particular category from the activity page.

 Installation & Usage